Responsible Gambling in Colorado

-Colorado hosts a thriving casino industry, a lottery, daily fantasy sports contests, horse race betting and now sportsbooks.
+Colorado hosts a thriving casino and sports betting industry, along with lottery, and daily fantasy sports contests.

 For the majority to be able to enjoy these forms of gambling, there must be protection for problem gamblers.